 The boy’s clothes were indeed loose fitting, but he otherwise appeared healthy.
 We did a simple urine test in the office, and two minutes later found that he had a huge amount of sugar and ketones in his urine.
 He had diabetes.

 Even though the mom suspected the diagnosis, she was totally stunned.
 She couldn’t believe it was true.
 I sent them across the parking lot to the hospital lab for some bloodwork.
 His blood sugar level was 645 mg/dL!
-A fasting blood sugar over 126 mg/dL or a random blood sugar over 200 mg/dL is diagnostic of diabetes, according to the official American Diabetes Association definition as of June 23, 1997.
+A fasting blood sugar over 126 mg/dL or a random blood sugar over 200 mg/dL is diagnostic of diabetes.

 I admitted the surprised boy to the Packard Children’s Hospital at Stanford for the whole family to learn a new way of life with type 1 diabetes mellitus.